Jurors deadlock in Missouri rap video filming homicide trial

 ST. LOUIS (AP) — Jurors have deadlocked in the trial of a St. Louis man accused of fatally shooting another man during the taping of a rap video.

-Police said the shooting happened as Bridges was filming the video.
+Police say the shooting happened as Bridges was filming the video.
 Williams testified that he shot Bridges in self-defense after seeing Bridges cock the hammer of a handgun.
-Williams said he was checking on Bridges when his gun discharged on accident, hitting Bridges again.
+Williams says he was checking on Bridges when his gun discharged on accident, hitting Bridges again.

-He said he also shot at and missed a man holding a video camera because he thought he might be armed.
+He says he also shot at and missed a man holding a video camera because he thought he might be armed.

 Information from: St. Louis Post-Dispatch, http://www.stltoday.com